Get Low (Lil Jon & the East Side Boyz song)

-"Get Low" is the debut single by American rap group Lil Jon & the East Side Boyz, featuring American hip hop duo Ying Yang Twins, released as a single in 2003.
+"Get Low" is a song by American Southern hip-hop group Lil Jon & the East Side Boyz featuring American hip-hop duo Ying Yang Twins, released as a single in 2003.
 It first appeared on the 2002 album Kings of Crunk.
 "Get Low" peaked at number two on the Billboard Hot 100 and number 20 on the Hot Digital Songs chart.
 It was number five on the top Hot R&B/Hip-Hop songs of 2003.
 Outside of the United States, "Get Low" peaked within the top ten of the charts in the United Kingdom, the top twenty of the charts in Germany and the top forty of the charts in Australia, Austria, and New Zealand.
 It is also known as a breakthrough song for the crunk genre, as the song's success helped it become mainstream.
 It is listed number 99 on VH1's 100 Greatest Songs of Hip-Hop.